English National Ballet: Notable productions

 Rudolf Nureyev's production of Romeo & Juliet was especially created for the English National Ballet (then the London Festival Ballet) in 1977 to celebrate the Queen's Silver Jubilee.

 ENB gave the world premieres of Christopher Bruce's Land, The World Again, Swansong and Symphony in Three Movements.

-English National Ballet commissioned Akram Khan, who had never worked with any ballet companies before, to create a one-act ballet about World War I. His ballet, titled Dust, premiered in 2014 and receive.
+English National Ballet commissioned Akram Khan, who had never worked with any ballet companies before, to create a one-act ballet about World War I. His ballet, titled Dust, premiered in 2014 and received critical praise.
 It was brought to Glastonbury Festival later that year, making it English National Ballet's debut at Glastonbury.

+In 2016, in collaboration with the Manchester International Festival and Sadler's Wells, English National Ballet performed the world premiere of Akram Khan's critically acclaimed production Giselle, a choreographic mix of classical ballet, Kathak, and contemporary dance, at the Palace Theatre, Manchester.

-In 2016, English National Ballet presented She Said, an all-female choreographer mixed bill, which includes Annabelle Lopez Ochoa's Broken Wings, which was based on Frida Kahlo's life.
+In 2016, English National Ballet presented She Said, an all-female choreographer mixed bill including Annabelle Lopez Ochoa's Broken Wings, based on the life of artist Frida Kahlo.

+English National Ballet also performs Derek Deane's Swan Lake in-the-round, featuring 60 swans, which has been filmed for BBC iPlayer at the Royal Albert Hall.